dhassaine/preact-reduxless/README.md

-# preact-reduxless
+# @reduxless/preact

-Preact bindings for Reduxless
+React bindings for Reduxless

+Please see [reduxless](https://dhassaine.github.io/reduxless/) for more details.